-The FAA is redesigning airspace and addressing airspace inefficiencies, introducing new Performance Based Navigation (PBN) procedures and making use of Time Based Flow Management (TBFM) to make the north Texas Metroplex airspace more efficient and improving access to its airports.
+The FAA is redesigning airspace and addressing inefficiencies, introducing new Performance Based Navigation (PBN) procedures, and making use of Time Based Flow Management (TBFM) to make the North Texas Metroplex airspace more efficient and improve access to its airports.
 The effort focuses on a number of airports, including Addison (ADS), Fort Worth Alliance (AFW), Dallas Love Field (DAL), Dallas/Fort Worth International (DFW), Denton Municipal (DTO), Fort Worth Meacham International (FTW), Arlington Municipal (GKY), and McKinney National Airport (TKI).
+The information below may also include data from nearby airports outside of the North Texas Metroplex (please see the Reference Guide for additional information).

 All results are reported by Fiscal Year (FY), October 1 — September 30.